hwayne/hacker-test-history/README.md

 ####  00ED Have you ever been a system administrator?

 ####  00EE Do you have more megabytes than megabucks?

+By [1985](http://www.mkomo.com/cost-per-gigabyte) hard drives were under $100/mb, so this question's a bit of a gimme.

 ####  00EF Have you ever downgraded your job to upgrade your processing power?